srikaldata/ml-zoomcamp-2025/capstone-project/README.md

 ## INSTRUCTIONS TO RUN THE CODE:
 * /production folder is the virtual environment with train.py, serve.py, predict.py

-* modeling.ipynb is the same as 'train.py' but in a python jupyter notebook.
-You can run it other than train.py if you need a user friendly interface
+* eda_and_modeling.ipynb is the same as 'train.py' but in a python jupyter notebook.
+You can run the eda and training codes block by block in the former file

 * the /production environment is created and dependencies are created using uv. it is reproducible